QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Servicedesk/Service Levels.md

 #### Availability

-The servicedesk will be available from Monday to Friday from 07:00 to 20:00 (local time in Kaunas).
+The service desk will be available from Monday to Friday from 07:00 to 20:00 (local time in Kaunas).
 Minimal availability between these hours will be 97%.

 Below you will find the Critical Success Factors and Key Performance Indicators that belong to the Service Level Targets.

 ##### Critical Success Factors

-The following points are critical for the success of the servicedesk:
+The following points are critical for the success of the service desk:

 * Responding on new incidents on time.
 * Resolving new incidents on time.
-* The availability of the servicedesk.
+* The availability of the service desk.

 ##### Key Performance Indicators